Ludorg/aoc_rs/README.md

-# Advent of Code 2021 in Rust 🦀 by Ludorg
+# Advent of Code 2021 in Rust 🦀

 ## Day 1